Open a Coconut

-First drill out two of the eyes and drain the juice.
+- First drill out two of the eyes and drain the juice.

-Next, Decide where you want the coconut to split, bearing in mind that coconuts break naturally around their circumference, (with the eye and the tail at the poles)
+- Next, Decide where you want the coconut to split, bearing in mind that coconuts break naturally around their circumference, (with the eye and the tail at the poles)

-Draw a line around the circumference where you want your nut to break (this is just for convenience - with experience you will not need to do this).
+- Draw a line around the circumference where you want your nut to break (this is just for convenience - with experience you will not need to do this).

-Hold the coconut in your palm so that the line is visible.
+- Hold the coconut in your palm so that the line is visible.
 Then, using a heavy stone or a piece of metal pipe or the back of a heavy knife, hit the coconut on the shell around your line.
 Use about as much force as you would as if you were punching one of your fists into your own palm - Not too hard or the shell will break immediately / not too soft or it will take ages to crack.

 Rotate the coconut in your hand just a bit so that the line remains visible and then hit it again.
 Work your way around the coconut until you have rotated it about two whole revolutions (approx. 7 hits per revolution).
 At some point you should hear a different sounding "crack" that means the nut has started to split.
 When this happens, locate the crack and then keep tapping the nut just in front of the crack (but with a bit less force from now on) and keep rotating it in your hand until the nut splits in two.